navikt/eux-rina-irsync/README.md

 Small app offering scheduled RINA IR SYNC (and a REST API with Swagger) using RINA SDK.

-We finally have a new version, 6.2.5-SNAPSHOT, which supports both RINA 2019 and RINA 2020
+Since version 6.2.5-SNAPSHOT we supports both RINA 2019 and RINA 2020.

 ## change log